gruelbox/transaction-outbox/README.md

     // Change the log level used when work cannot be submitted to a saturated queue to INFO level (the default
     // is WARN, which you should probably consider a production incident).
 You can also change the Executor used
     // for submitting work to a shared thread pool used by the rest of your application.
 Fully-custom Submitter
-    // implementations are also easy to implement.
+    // implementations are also easy to implement, for example to cluster work.
     .submitter(ExecutorSubmitter.builder()
         .executor(ForkJoinPool.commonPool())
         .logLevelWorkQueueSaturation(Level.INFO)